Culture & History

 The Early Days of Consumption & Development of Resin

-make rosin, heat and fat to infuse oils for edibles, ice and water agitation to make bubble hash, and many more traditional techniques to obtain hash directly from the flower.
+Today, “concentrates” are the resulting essence of the cannabis flower with heat and pressure to make rosin, heat and fat to infuse oils for edibles, ice and water agitation to make bubble hash, and many more traditional techniques to obtain hash directly from the flower.

 Cannabis’ Spiritual Significance in East & South Asia